About Beam ML

 BatchElements PTransform

-transform as an intermediate step before making the prediction for the model.
+transform is used as an intermediate step before making the prediction for the model.
 This transform batches elements together.
 The batched elements are then applied with a transformation for the particular framework of RunInference.
 For example, for numpy ndarrays

 , we call numpy.stack()